Takashiidobe/db2/.docs/sql.md

 - `CREATE TABLE name (col TYPE [, ...])`
   - Defines table schema with column names and types
   - Table files are created at `./data/<name>.db`
+- `DROP TABLE name`
+  - Removes a table and all associated data
+  - Deletes the `.db` file from disk
+  - Automatically removes all indexes on the table
+  - Updates `indexes.meta` to remove orphaned index definitions
 - `CREATE INDEX idx_name ON table(col1[, col2 ...])`
   - Creates an in-memory B+Tree index
   - Supports composite (multi-column) keys